content-left-bg.png

 • Assist younger students by preparing and running playtime healthy activities such as organised ball games.

-• Motivate all students to engage in all competitive / special activities with pride and determination and to lead your School House.
+• Motivate all students to engage in all competitive / special activities (sporting and non-sporting) with pride and determination and to lead your School House.

 Student Council Representatives